Rookie Blue

 On October 16, 2015, it was announced that Rookie Blue had completed its run after six seasons and would not be returning.

-Plot
+Premise

 There's something really primal about the idea of being a rookie—it hits that horrible, eternal sense of feeling like a fraud, like a kid dressed in grown-up clothes, trying to pretend you know what you're doing.
 And I thought, what if you were feeling just like that—but with a gun?